 We encourage all researchers to review online information about finding material in and using material from Archives & Special Collections in advance of your visit to Criss Library.
 Archives & Special Collections includes the Afghanistan Collection, the U.S. Senator Chuck Hagel Archives, University Archives, and Special Collections and Rare Books.

-Research appointments are not required, but are encouraged for those visiting Archives & Special Collections in Criss Library.
-An appointment can ensure your research visit is as productive as possible.
-Contact us in advance of your visit to make an appointment.
+Research appointments are not required, but can ensure your research visit is as productive as possible.
+If you wish, contact us in advance of your visit to make an appointment.

 Archives & Special Collections at UNO Criss Library is open to the public Monday-Friday 8am-5pm and by appointment.